 For a fairly long span of its evolutionary history, homo sapiens evolved in tribal settings where the other members of the species they were most likely to encounter were either blood relatives, trading partners, or mortal enemies.

-In case you are unfamiliar with the jargon around VR, “presence” is the sense you get that you are actually there: Your mind believes, despite the geographic location of your body, that it is present in the simulated reality your eyes are seeing.
+Not to be confused with the same word in a spiritual context (or is it?), “presence” in VR is the sense you get that you are actually there: Your mind believes that it is present in the simulated reality your eyes are seeing.

-There are a number of substantial technical hurdles to maintaining nausea-free presence in virtual reality, but one-by-one, Oculus’s team of engineers, designers and product people are lining them up and knocking them down.
-It may only be a matter of time, engineering, and money before they crack presence well enough to ship a device.
+There are a number of substantial technical hurdles to maintaining nausea-free presence in virtual reality, but one-by-one, the various teams of engineers, designers and product people at the major companies developing VR are lining them up and knocking them down.

 So what does all this have to do with empathy?

-Despite the occasional (frequent?) bouts of emotional clumsiness, stupidity, ignorance, and mindlessness that all humans share, the majority of us want the same things for ourselves and our children: to be at peace, to be safe, to have food and shelter and love and hope and respect.
+Despite the frequent bouts of emotional clumsiness, stupidity, ignorance, and mindlessness that humans seem to share (this author included), humans seem to want many of the same things for ourselves and our children: to be happy, loved, whole, appreciated, connected to something we believe to be important, and at peace.

-Why A Widespread Understanding Of Our Common Humanity Matters So Damn Much
+Why A Widespread Understanding Of Our Common Humanity Matters So Utterly Much

 The difference between reading the above or seeing it play out on TV and FEELING it happen in virtual reality is orders of magnitude of intensity: When you read it, you have to work to imagine what it is like.
 When you see it on a TV or movie screen, it’s easy to create distance.